 It was only early in 2008 that the crookery in Kenya led to widespread violent protest.
 A dubious election in December 2007 ignited long-standing ethnic and political frustrations: people were getting sick of being treated like dirt by the Kenyan government and the long-privileged Kikuyu tribe, to which the incumbent president Mwai Kibaki belonged.
 After Kibaki appeared to steal the election from opposition leader Raila Odinga, who is a Luo, violence exploded across the country between Luos, Kikuyus, and other ethnic groups.
 More than one thousand people were killed, many quite brutally, with poison arrows to the heart or a club to the head.
 The pastoral images of Isak Dinesen’s Out of Africa were rapidly blotted out by thick, black smoke.
 This was more like Hotel Rwanda.

 Driving it all was an unpleasant truth that had been buried for decades.
-Kenyans may have built an impressive-seeming state—one of the most developed and prosperous in Africa, a place of gleaming office towers and well-oiled bureaucracy—but they had utterly failed to build a …
+Kenyans may have built an impressive-seeming state—one of the most developed and prosperous in Africa, a place of gleaming office towers and well-oiled bureaucracy—but they had utterly failed to build a nation.
+There was never any true national cohesiveness, which was not a great surprise for a young, multiethnic country created on the colonial carving board.
+Each of Kenya …